-In this world, nothing is certain but death and taxes… and breakouts.
 We’ve all dealt with a blemish at least once in our lives, and I would bet my life savings that the majority of adults reading this article will experience at least one more before the month is over.
-They can suck, but they’re just a normal part of having skin—which, you know, is something you generally want to have, particularly on your face.
+They can suck, but breakouts are just a normal part of having skin—which, you know, is something you generally want to have, particularly on your face.
 But, as an adult, there are times when acne breakouts can indicate a bigger issue, past the general explanation of clogged pores.
-Things like stress and hormones can cause acne breakouts—and if you're suffering from repeated breakouts, this may be the explanation for why.
+Things like stress and hormones can cause acne breakouts—and if you're experiencing repeated breakouts, this may be the explanation for why.

 Meet the Expert

 - Michele Green, MD, is a board-certified dermatologist, who has worked for global skincare brands including L'Oréal and Johnson & Johnson and has published articles in professional journals including The Journal of American Academy of Dermatology and Cosmetic Dermatology.